chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_plugin_custom_syntax_options.rst

    **EXAMPLE COMMANDS**
    knife example
+     -s, --some-type-of-string-value     This is not a random string value.
      -t, --true-or-false                 Is this value true?
 Or is this value false?
-     -s, --some-type-of-string-value     This is not a random string value.
+     -T, --tags                          A list of tags associated with the virtual machine.

 When |knife| runs the command, the options are parsed from the command-line and make the settings available as a hash that can be used to access the ``config`` method.
 For example, the following option: